aredshaw/aaronkredshaw/content/blog/getting-experience-part-3.md

 I think this is one of the most often quoted pieces of advice out there that seems to have very little data to back it up.
 I have only heard of one person getting a technical writing job through contributing to open source.
 Therefore, this should probably be considered a fringe case rather than a normal pathway.

-I prefer actual data, rather than[broscience](https://www.dictionary.com/e/slang/broscience/#:~:text=Broscience%20is%20a%20term%20for,claims%20not%20backed%20by%20science.) when giving out advice.
+I prefer actual data, rather than [broscience](https://www.dictionary.com/e/slang/broscience/#:~:text=Broscience%20is%20a%20term%20for,claims%20not%20backed%20by%20science.) when giving out advice.

 Another blogger says [about this method](https://iqdrac.wordpress.com/2022/03/19/building-a-portfolio/):